 Reason no. 10 The Nautical Base

 Yes, Colmar has a beach.
 Believe it or not!
-It’s called Base Nautique (Nautical Base), and it is located just north of the town.
+It’s called Base Nautique (Nautical Base), located just north of the town.
 Although it is only a swimming lake with a beach, it’s enough to give you relaxation or fun for your traveling family.

-Essentially, Nautical Base offers you opportunities to enjoy the sunshine before or after a fairytale trip in Colmar’s old town.
-There’s no other town to give you that mixed experience, though!
+Essentially, Nautical Base offers opportunities to enjoy the sunshine before or after a fairytale trip in Colmar’s old town.
+There’s no other town to give you that varied experience, though!

 You can learn more details about Nautical Base from the agglo-colmar website (in French, but you can translate it with your browser).